elijahcarrel/inbox-comics/README.md

 # Inbox Comics
 Your favorite comics emailed to you each morning.

+## Services & Frameworks used
+### Client (UI)
+1. ES6 Typescript & TSLint
+1. Zeit Now for deployment
+1. Zeit Next.js for SSR (server-side-rendered) React framework and routing
+1. Apollo Client (GraphQL) with react-hooks library for communication with server
+1. SCSS modules as CSS-in-JS solution of choice
+### Server (Back-End)
+1. ES6 Typescript & TSLint
+1. Zeit Now for deployment
+1. Apollo Server (GraphQL) for communication with client
+1. MongoDB Atlas for our database cluster
+1. Mongoose for interacting with mongodb database
+1. ElasticEmail for sending emails-- would not recommend, but is the cheapest option and we have very basic needs.

 ## Developer Instructions
 ### Getting environment set up.
 1. Clone the repo with `$ git clone https://github.com/elijahcarrel/inbox-comics.git`.